iamamutt/pandoc-apa/example/apa_test.md

 ---
 # This is a comment, you may remove fields that you don't use.
 Not all options are shown below.
 See `README.md`.
-mode:                         # enter only one of three document types, defaults to
+mode: man                     # enter only one of three document types, man, jou, or doc
-    doc: true                 #   man:, jou:, or doc:
-title: Writing an APA manuscript from Pandoc markdown
+floatsintext: true            # special handling of figures, tables with the text
+classoption:                  # apa6 documentclass options (latex/pdf output)
+    - noextraspace            # other options except floatsintext, man, jou, doc should go here.
-subtitle: APA from markdown
+subtitle: Markdown to APA     # running head title
-author:                       # author list, each item is a group of authors
+author:                       # author list, each item is a GROUP of authors
-    - Author 1, Author 2      # these go with institute 1
+    - Author 1, Author 2      # these authors go with institute 1
     - Author 3                # these go with institute 2
-institute:                    # institute list
+institute:                    # institute list, matches author order
-    - Institute 1             # for Authors 1 and 2
+    - Institute 1             # institute for Authors 1 and 2
-    - Institute 2             # for Author 3
+    - Institute 2             # institute for Author 3
-twogroups: true               # since authors span two universities, using twogroups
+twogroups: true               # using the 'twogroups' field since authors span two universities
+                              # this places authors with institutions in the output document
+                              # if the field is missing, will align affiliations vertically
-                              #   other fields: threegroups, ..., sixgroups
+                              # other fields to use: threegroups, ..., sixgroups
-bibliography:
-    - references.bib          # delete bibliography field if not citing
+bibliography:                 # delete bibliography field if not citing anything
+    - references.bib          # use a new line for each .bib file
-date: "Last updated: \\today" # data is optional, can delete if not needed
+date: "Last updated: \\today" # date is optional, can delete if not needed
-keywords:                     # enter as many keywords as needed
+keywords:                     # enter as many keywords as needed as a list
     - sublime text
     - vscode
     - pandoc
     - apa6

+# Multi-line YAML fields can be used if they are indented on the next line,
+#  and with a "|" after the field.
+Two examples are 'authornote', and 'abstract', but
+#  all of these can be on one line if you choose.
+Multi-line entries can contain LaTeX code,
+#  such as '\noindent'.
+title: |
+    Writing an APA manuscript with Pandoc markdown
-authornote: |                 # author notes (optional) are multiline text
+authornote: |
     \noindent Correspondence:

     Joseph M. Burling